Where to Stay in Edinburgh With Family: The Ultimate Guide

 Ready to book your tickets?
 Follow our ultimate guide to discover where to stay in Edinburgh with family.

 While all these activities are fun, Scottish people will be the real protagonists of your trip, making the city unforgettable.
 With their quick wit and their colourful accents, Scots are incredibly friendly and welcoming.
-We can guarantee you’ll want to come back.
+And just to make it all even better, we here at Plum Guide have done an awful lot of hard work (as usual), and have come up with the ultimate guide to where to stay in Edinburgh with family.
+Heed our expert advice, and you will definitely want to come back.

 A former grain milling area of more than 800 years, Dean Village is a quaint neighbourhood crossed by the Water of Leith.
 Quite close to Stockbridge, the area is quiet and residential thus granting you a relaxing stay away from the crowded streets of the Old and New Town.

 We especially recommend this area for families with babies and toddlers who are looking for a safe neighbourhood with little or no noise to disturb your sleep.
 In addition, art lovers can enjoy a visit to Dean Gallery and the Scottish National Gallery of Modern Art.
 These buildings, which were an orphanage and an orphan hospital respectively, were both converted and refurbished to become art galleries.
 Pop in to spend a few hours surrounded by art, a lot of their exhibitions are free.